 Now that we know how the price behaves around support and resistance, we can use this knowledge to our advantage and develop a trading strategy.
 The best approach, or the one that yields a higher winning rate, is when you try to fade the support and resistance breakout.

-In order for this trading approach to work, you need to carefully detect the “right” support or resistance level.
+For this trading approach to work, you need to select the “right” support or resistance level carefully.
 So, start from the right side of the chart with the most recent swing/pivot points and move your way to the left.
 If you manage to connect at least two points of references you can move to the next step.

 If we’re trading off of a support level, we buy once we close back above the broken support.
-Normally, you would like to see a strong close above the support level.
+Typically, you would like to see a strong close above the support level.

 The ideal place to hide your protective stop loss is below the swing low that resulted from the breakout.
-This trading strategy will ensure that even if you’re stopped out, you will only lose a very small amount of the investment compared with the potential profits available to be made.
+This trading strategy will ensure that even if you’re stopped out, you will only lose a minimal amount of the investment compared with the potential profits available to be made.